 Second, Sunrise uses the terms "graphical illustration" and "graphical display" virtually identically.
 See Sunrise Brief at 5, 10.
-As argued by Acterna, the word "illustration" generally implies pictorial representation.
+The word "illustration" generally implies pictorial representation.
 Thus, the Court modifies Sunrise's proposed definition to replace "graphical illustration," with "graphical display" in order to reduce this potential confusion.

 Third, although a functional tester must match the configuration of the network to test successfully, a user's changes to the tester do not change the configuration of the network.
-Rather the changes made to the tester change the characteristics of the tester so that it, ideally, matches the network.
+Rather the changes made to the tester adapt the characteristics of the tester so that it, ideally, matches the network.

-Claim Term 5 Construction Graphical Editing of Providing commands that alter the characteristics of the network that define its Said Configuration logical operation by modifying a graphical display of the network.
+Claim Term 5 Construction Graphical Editing Providing commands that adapt the characteristics of the tester (to match the of Said network) that define its logical operation by modifying a graphical display of these Configuration characteristics.